tianqixue/tianqixue.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
+Welcome!
 I am a PhD candidate in Quantitative Marketing at the Chinese University of Hong Kong.

 My research focuses on empirical marketing.
 I prefer to select the most appropriate methodology to address each research question, including causal inference, structural modeling, Bayesian statistics, and machine learning.